-Make a few easy survey cards for your customers.
-Ask questions like; “Did you enjoy your visit today?
-Could you leave us a review?”
-If the survey card produces a customer review, keep the staff motivated to continue to hand out the cards by offering your staff rewards and incentives.
-I discovered that pooling the reviews works better, so I provide $35 per review.
-If we get 10 in one month, that’s $350, a money benefit which gets divided up between the entire staff.
-This is a quite cool approach because it absolutely ensures at least a couple of dollars in the employee’s pockets and promote teamwork, instead of competing with each other.
+For example, some have discovered that pooling the reviews works better, so they provide employees with $35 per review.
+If they get 10 in one month, that’s $350, a financial benefit which gets divided up between the entire staff.
+This is a quite cool approach because it absolutely ensures at least a couple of dollars in the employees’ pockets and promotes teamwork, instead of competing with each other.

 Find Peak Customer Happiness

-Find the apex of your sales or service process and while your customer at their happiest ask for a review.
-Match their exuberance, it won’t feel saggy and you’ll have a much better opportunity of getting the review.
+Find the apex of your sales or service process and while your customer is at their happiest ask for a review.
+Match their exuberance, and you’ll have a much better opportunity of getting the review.

 Put The Reminder On A Gift

-Again, and I actually have to stress this, the gift is offered after the review, not in exchange for the review.
+Again, and we truly have to stress this, the gift is offered as a gift with nothing expected.
+It can not be in exchange for the review.
 Make sure and give the gift to whether they give the review or not.
 This should be your default method here, both to keep you on the right side of Conditions and on the best side of excellent customer support.
 It’s not really a ‘gift’, if clients need to give you something in return.